Murtain/Murtain.Net45/README.md

 This will allow WebApi to use only the Json mode and change the output and input styles for little snakecase.

-3.Documentation
+3. Documentation

 You just need to add Controller document annotations.

-4.Return code and sample
+4. Return code and sample

     /// <summary>
     /// 验证短信验证码